 Please note: Whenever plugins (or online tools) are used to automate site migrations, problems can occur.
 There is a chance that you’ll have to move some of your content manually or even fix a couple things after the migration.

 After installing and activating the plugin, you’ll need to grab your Drupal database parameters, which you will use to import your site data into WordPress.

 In order to get this information, you will need to go into your settings.php file using an FTP client.
 I personally use and recommend FileZilla, but there are many others to choose from.

 Follow these steps to get your database parameters:

 - Download and install the FTP client of your choice.

 - Open the settings.php file.

 - Copy the hostname, database name, username, password and Drupal table prefix.

 - Paste in a text file and save for later.

-Migrating your site from Drupal to WordPress is very similar to the process for migrating from Joomla to WordPress, which I covered in this post.
+Transferring your site from Drupal to WordPress is very similar to the process for migrating from Joomla to WordPress, which I covered in a previous post.